How to write a video briefing

 Getting everyone to focus

-The process of writing a brief focuses minds.
+The process of writing a video brief focuses minds.
 Sometimes it can be a painful process to boil down lots of ideas into a single document.
 It’s vital to focus on what needs to be in a video and what doesn’t.

 A single point of contact

 Knowing who to talk to is one of the most critical elements of effective communication.
-Pick a primary point of contact and add them to the brief.
+Pick a primary point of contact and add them to the video brief.
 Being sent feedback from a group can lead to unnecessary delays and duplication of work making account management more difficult.

 Include the deadline